BubaVV/multinode_devstack/README.md

 ```

 ## TODOs
-Get rid of harcoded IPs and so on
+* Get rid of hardcoded IPs and so on
+* Enable passwordless login to stack@...